 - but do not push the pawn to the sixth rank unless you have the opposition !

 There are more subtle ways to use opposition to your advantage and I encourage you to check them.
-Next we will learn how to win when your King is on the sixth rank, depending on when you have the opposition or not.
+Next we will learn how to win the endgame when your King is on the sixth rank, depending on if you have the opposition or not.